Sudan jails 27 soldiers over protest killing | DW | 30.12.2019

 Deadly crackdown

-The teacher's death marked a turning point for the uprising, effectively becoming a rallying cry against the government's brutal repression of protesters.
+The teacher's death marked a turning point for the uprising, effectively becoming a rallying cry against security forces' brutal repression of protesters.

 Nearly 200 protesters were killed during protests that erupted a year ago.
 The government recently fulfilled a key demand from protesters to appoint independent judges and investigate the deaths.